isaud86/project3/README.md

 ## Usage

-To utilize the Coworking Space Service, proceed as follows:

-1. Access the microservice API using the service's external IP address.
-2. Employ the API endpoints for various actions like user registration, booking management, and resource allocation.
+Utilize the microservice API via the service's external IP address and use the API endpoints for various actions, such as user registration, booking management, and resource allocation.

 ## Screenshots

-Include relevant screenshots of your project here, such as:
+(Include relevant screenshots here)

-- Screenshot of the Docker image pushed to AWS ECR.
-- Screenshot of the CodeBuild pipeline triggering the build and pushing the Docker image to ECR.
-- Screenshot of the Kubernetes service created.
-- Screenshot of the Kubernetes deployment description.
-- Screenshot of the running pods in the Kubernetes cluster.
-- Screenshot of the Postgres database service in Kubernetes.

 ## Troubleshooting

-If you encounter any issues while setting up or running the Coworking Space Service, consider the following tips:
+If you encounter any issues, check the following:

-- Double-check that you have followed all the setup steps correctly.
+- Ensure all setup steps have been correctly followed.
-- Verify that all required dependencies are installed.
+- Verify all dependencies are installed.
-- Check the logs in AWS CloudWatch for any error messages.
+- Review AWS CloudWatch logs for errors.
 - Refer to the project rubric for additional guidance and requirements.

 ## License